 You sense that something is off but can't articulate what

 Revenue is decent but you're exhausted.
 The team seems busy but results aren't coming.
 You can't point to a specific problem but something definitely isn't working.
 An audit gives that problem a name and a priority.
+Want to self-assess first?
+Run the 47-question business process audit checklist before booking anyone.

 You're planning to hire new people